codio-content/book-converter/tests/unit/cases/math_runtime.md

 $ runtime = a + b n + c n^2 $

 With perfect data, we might be able to tell the difference between a straight line and a parabola, but if the measurements are noisy, it can be hard to tell.
-A better way to interpret noisy measurements is to plot runtime and problem size on a **log-log** scale.
+A better way to interpret noisy measurements is to plot runtime and problem size on a <b>log-log</b> scale.